Ibasam/IBASAM/README.md

 II.
 Steps for installation
 ---
   a) allow the G++ compiler to find the place where the boost folder is (typically inside a boost_1_NN_N folder) either by:
-      i) copying the boost folder into the include directory of you MinGW distribution (I know it's brutal but avoid so many troubles when using different IDEs)
+      - copying the boost folder into the include directory of you MinGW distribution (I know it's brutal but avoid so many troubles when using different IDEs)
-      ii) modify the Ibasam/src/Makevars.win file in giving the place (and eventual boost version) where you unziped boost
+      - modifying the Ibasam/src/Makevars.win file in giving the place (and eventual boost version) where you unziped boost
   b) open a Console and go on the parent folder of Ibasam (e.g. your documents folder)
   c) run the following command on the console:
   ```R CMD build Ibasam ```